 A birth doula provides continuous physical, emotional and informational support to the mother before, during and just after birth.
 Studies have shown that when doulas attend a birth, labors are shorter with fewer complications, babies are healthier and they breastfeed more easily.

 1. Recognizes birth as a key experience the mother will remember all her life

 2. Understands the physiology of birth and the emotional needs of a woman in labor

 3. Assists the woman in preparing for and carrying out her plans for birth

 4. Stays with the woman throughout the labor

-5. Provides emotional support, physical comfort measures and an objective viewpoint, as well as helping the woman get the information she needs to make informed decision
+5. Provides emotional support, physical comfort measures, and an objective viewpoint, as well as helping the woman get the information she needs to make an informed decision

 6. Facilitates communication between the laboring woman, her partner and her clinical care providers

 7. Perceives her role as nurturing and protecting the woman's memory of the birth experience